dilner1/the_tea_house/README.md

 Existing Features:

-From the home page users are able to navigate to the store, this is seperated into three seperate categories being; Tea, Pots and Sets, Teaware.
+From the home page users are able to navigate to the store, this is seperated into three seperate categories.
 The user is able to navigate to this using the 3 cards or via the nav bar at the top of the page.

 Users can also access the all auth features to register, sign in and out
 ![ Home Page feature]( https://res.cloudinary.com/ddxxrzq7g/image/upload/v1658782523/P5%20Features/Screenshot_2022-07-25_at_22.31.33_irxhzr.png )

-There are three speperate
+There are three speperate store pages, 'Tea', 'Pots and Sets' and 'Teaware'.
+This will allow users to narrow down their search as there could be far too many items for them to comfortably navigate.
 ![ Store feature]( https://res.cloudinary.com/ddxxrzq7g/image/upload/v1658782522/P5%20Features/Screenshot_2022-07-25_at_22.31.49_vw9z4j.png )

+Allows users to store their planned purchases until they are ready to buy.
 ![ Basket Feature ]( https://res.cloudinary.com/ddxxrzq7g/image/upload/v1658782522/P5%20Features/Screenshot_2022-07-25_at_22.32.03_suqk6y.png )

+Checkout page allows users to pay for their items safely with Stripe.
 ![ Checkout feature ]( https://res.cloudinary.com/ddxxrzq7g/image/upload/v1658782522/P5%20Features/Screenshot_2022-07-25_at_22.32.21_uclha2.png )

+All below pages are built with all auth, the only major changes are that the register page requires a first and last name, this will make the site seem more personal displaying your name.
+Crispy Forms was imported to create a cleaner look, text was also centered and placed inside a card.
+This is far more appealing than the standard layout of both all auth and Crispy Forms.
 ![ Sign in feature]( https://res.cloudinary.com/ddxxrzq7g/image/upload/v1658782522/P5%20Features/Screenshot_2022-07-25_at_22.37.51_tewehn.png )

 ![ Sign out feature]( https://res.cloudinary.com/ddxxrzq7g/image/upload/v1658782522/P5%20Features/Screenshot_2022-07-25_at_22.37.33_mizyam.png )